 Business finances is more than simply setting aside funds to keep the lights on.
 Finance is also a large term covering matters about the analysis, development, and management of funds and investments within a company.
 Companies typically have some type of financial business plan in place as part of their general business plans.
 This section of the general business plan outlines the types of funding available from various areas, including investors, the company, the government, and other organizations.

 The analysis of business finances is broken down into three major areas: funding, operations, and cash flow.
 Fundraising is often the most difficult of these three areas of finance.
 In general, it involves raising funds for a business by asking friends, family, and others for donations, using credit, or selling company stocks.
-Because there is a great deal of risk associated with raising funds, it is imperative that any venture is carefully planned and monitored by knowledgeable individuals.
+Because there is a great deal of risk associated with raising funds, any venture must be carefully planned and monitored by knowledgeable individuals.
 In addition, financing for operations and the purchase of needed supplies must be carefully managed since these products will ultimately be sold to paying customers.

 Cash flow is the second area of finance that most small business owners do not pay much attention to.
 Cash flow is the ability of a business to effectively manage its daily expenses and meet its daily operational requirements, without having cash on hand.
 Proper cash flow is important to a small business owner since cash is the fuel that drives the business, and failure to manage it can result in the business failing altogether.
 While it is impossible to predict cash flow accurately, business owners should develop good habits about the most common methods of cash flow generation.
 There are many ways that owners can track their business’s financial status.
 One of the methods is to employ advanced technology such as cash flow software, which could help in monitoring the money that flows in and out of the company.